 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the Group.
-The Group's capital is represented by the Ordinary Shares and retained earnings.
+The Group's capital is represented by the Ordinary shares and retained earnings.
 The capital of the Group is managed in accordance with its investment policy, in pursuit of its investment objectives.
+The Board issued treasury shares during the year in accordance with its capital management policy (note 10).

 The Group is not subject to externally imposed capital requirements.
-However, certain calculations on the employment of leverage are required under the Alternative Investment Manager Directive ("AIFMD").
-As at 31 March 2017, the Group used leverage through the structured finance transaction as disclosed in Note 4.
-The level of the Group's leverage has not resulted in a change of the reporting requirements as prescribed by the AIFMD.
+However, certain calculations on the employment of leverage are required under the AIFMD.
+This directive requires more information to be reported if the Group's leverage exceeds three times its net asset value.
+As at 31 March 2018, the Group used leverage through the EIB and Citibank Transactions but did not exceed the threshold within the directive and therefore did result in a change of the reporting requirements as prescribed by AIFMD.

-16. RELATED PARTY DISCLOSURE
+17. RELATED PARTY DISCLOSURE